agregson/fitzlab/protocol_bacterial_mv.md

 3. Add 200 mL of Mueller-Hinton Broth to sterile 250-mL flasks

 4. Using a sterile 10 mcl inoculation loop, scrape a 2 colonies of *Ps. aeruginosa* growth from agar plates (from Day 1) and transfer into 250-mL flask with MHB in it (Step 3).
-Grow broth cultures at 37 degree C for 6 h with gentle shaking (New Brunswick Scientific Incubator Shaker G25)
+Grow broth cultures at 37 degree C for approximately 6 h with gentle shaking (New Brunswick Scientific Incubator Shaker G25)

+5. Obtain *Ps. aeruginosa* cultures from the shaking incubator and remove a 1-ml aliquot from each 250/500-ml culture to check the respective optical densities.
+Late exponential phase *Ps. aeruginosa* is used (~ 10^9^ cfu ml^-1^), usually at approximately six hours of incubation.
+    - Based on this cfu, the OD would be 0.900

-8. Add stock concentration gentamicin to 250/500-mL bacterial culture flasks to final concentration of 8 mcL/mL.
+6. Add stock concentration gentamicin to 250/500-mL bacterial culture flasks to final concentration of 8 mcL/mL.
 Incubate gentamicin in the culture flask x30 minutes on orbital shaker at 37 degrees C.
     - 32 mcL for 200 mL culture volume
     - 16 mcL for 100 mL culture volume

-10. Obtain *Ps. aeruginosa* cultures from the shaking incubator and remove a 1-ml aliquot from each 250/500-ml culture to check the respective optical densities.
-Late exponential phase *Ps. aeruginosa* is used (~ 10^9^ cfu ml^-1^), usually at six hours of incubation.
-    - Based on this cfu, the OD would be 0.900

-6. Using a serological pipet, remove entire volume of supernatant required at one time, transferring to sterile 50-mL polystyrene conical tubes
+6. Using a serological pipet, remove entire volume of supernatant required at one time, transferring to sterile 50-mL polystyrene conical tubes.
-    - Place volume in excess of 72 mL into 4 degrees C at once
-    - Note that only 72 mL can be processed at one time in the SW 41 Ti rotor
-    - Multiple passes may need to be done, store excess supernatant at 4 C until processed

-7. Using a serological pipet, transfer culture supernatant to ultracentrifuge tubes.
 Balance tubes with cold 50 mM HEPES using a scale.
     1. Fill tubes leaving only a few millimeters of empty space.
     2. Tubes must be weighed within 0.1 – 0.2 g of one another